slonigiraf/whitepaper/slonigiraf/ENG.md

 | Tutor of 5 tutees | 5    | 0.03125 | 0.00097656 | 3.05176E-05 |
 |Total              |      |         |            | **0.62902832**  |

-\* The term "Reimbursements' Probability" refers to the probability of a specific reimbursement count for a role.
+\* "Reimbursements' Probability" refers to the probability of a specific reimbursement count for a role.

-\*\* The term "Scenario Probability" means the likelihood of a student incurring a money loss while acquiring a skill, due to a particular role with N reimbursements.
+\*\* "Scenario Probability" means the likelihood of a student losing money while acquiring a skill due to a particular role with N reimbursements.

 ### If We Know That Student Lost Money - What Happened?